-If you wish to learn more about rich and lean OBD codes, you can read our discussion here.
-To gain a technical understanding of how the air-fuel mixture can trigger codes to be stored in a vehicle, you can read our explanation here.
-Otherwise, continue reading below to quickly learn the possible causes of P0171.
+If you wish to learn more about rich and lean OBD codes, you can read our discussion about air-fuel mixture.
+To gain a technical understanding of how the air-fuel mixture can trigger codes to be stored in a vehicle, you can read our explanation about the ideal mixture and OBD codes.
+Otherwise, continue reading the following section to quickly learn the possible causes of P0171.

 What are the Possible Causes of the P0171 Code?

 Lean fuel mixture is a common issue among many vehicles, regardless of the model year.
 Passenger cars and trucks alike can be affected but it isn’t always triggered by the same failing component.

 For example, a P0171 on your Chevy Cruze could be due to a failing PCV system, while the P0171 on your friend’s Ford F-150 could be from a clogged fuel injector.

 Poor fuel mixture is a serious problem that major manufacturers face.
 If you have a P0171 on your vehicle, for example, the best thing to do is to act as quickly as possible.

 The first step is finding out what’s causing this OBD-II code.
 Here are some of the possible causes of a P0171 code: